Utah solar power has its very first periodic table of elements, courtesy of Go Solar Group.

 Power Efficiency is the amount of solar energy your Utah system can convert into usable energy.
 Has your Utah solar company stated your chosen system will generate clean solar energy for 35-40 years? +2

 Production Warranty (Pw):

 Your production warranty tells you at what rate your panel production will start to decrease.
 If your panels start to decrease at a faster rate then the warranty claims they should be replaced under this warranty.
 Has your Utah solar installer warrantied your system’s production to be at least 90% efficient 10 years after installation and 80% efficient 25 years after installation? +2

 Service warranties are normally carried out by the installer.
 They will give you a service warranty on your panels to cover any dysfunctional components of your photovoltaic system.
 Does your Utah solar company offer a 10-year service warranty as part of its free solar quote? +1

 Are your system’s service and production warranties longer than or equal to competitors’ offers? +2

-Has your Utah solar installer explained the web connectivity light and its monitoring purposes? +1
+Has your solar installer explained the web connectivity light and its monitoring purpose? +1